Abyssowner/IMMS-AB/README.md

 ```
 num_features = number of features, also known as the d_model parameter of Transformer
 num_classes = number of categories.
-As it is a predicted result and also an amino acid, the word list size is 30
 nhead = number of heads in Transformer
 num_coder_layers = The number of layers in the Transformer encoder
 num_decoder_layers = the number of layers in the Transformer decoder